-The conversation around what manipulation means in winemaking is a long one and perhaps for another time, but in sum we have steered along the path of practical restraint but not dogmatism.
+The conversation around what manipulation means in winemaking is a long one and perhaps for another time, but in sum, we have steered along the path of practical restraint but not dogmatism.
 We do use sulfur, but in the lowest quantities with which we feel comfortable.
-For the Mission in 2020 and 2021, we did inoculate, but have chosen not to for the 2022.
+For the Mission in 2020 and 2021, we did inoculate but have chosen not to for 2022.

 We were inspired to make Mission because of some Chilean Pais that we had tried in the past.
 It was an absolutely refreshing yet complex wine, fun and inspiring all at the same time.
 And affordable!
 The “Pipeno” line from Antoine Luyt definitely struck a chord with us.
 The parallel links also of Mabel being from Chile and myself from the United States, and this grape having such a prominent history in winemaking for both places was a natural draw for us.

 In that same vein, there is something exciting about taking something old and making it new again, as well as raising something many people perceive as lowly and saying I disagree, this has depth and value.
 Again, a bit like digging up buried treasure.
 However, we have to note here, we cannot look at the history of the grape without acknowledging its ties with colonialism and all of the damage and destruction which came with it across all of the Americas.
 We have been toying with the idea of linking a portion of proceeds from our Mission sales, and inviting other producers to join us, to a non-profit benefiting Native Americans, such as the First Nations Institute, but have not done so yet.
 It could be a small step in repairing the history of the grape.